InformaticsMatters/fragmentor/README.md

 Using the AWS console wait for the database server instance to become ready (initialise) before trying to create the database.

+**Crucially** it is vitally important that you ensure any custom database parameters have been correctly applied to the running database.
+A `ConfigMap` that is written to the database Pod by our playbook will be *read only* and you must move it to where PostgreSQL expects to find it (typically `/var/lib/postgresql/data/pgdata/postgresql.conf`).
+You can see where the server expects to find the configuration file by running `show config_file;` in  a PSQL prompt.

 ## Adjust the Ansible inventory

 You may need to adjust your `ansible/inventory`